yuyang339/cs140e-21spr/labs/14-nrf24l01p/PRELAB.md

   - [CHEATSHEET](CHEATSHEET.md) gives a cheat-sheet of page numbers to crucial parts as well as saying what to concentrate on.

-The NRF communicates using the serial peripheral interface (SPI) protocol.
+SPI: The NRF communicates using the serial peripheral interface (SPI) protocol.
 This is common on cheap devices, but has the downside that it needs a lot of wires.
+If you're curious about how it works:

    -  [The wiki SPI protocol page](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface) is reasonable.

    - Chapter 10 (starting at page 148) of the Broadcom documents describes the hardware support.

-   - We give you a driver (`staff-objs/spi.o`), but feel free to write your own!
+We give you a driver (`staff-objs/spi.o`), but feel free to write your own!
 It's a fun project.
 As with the UART, it's not hard to bit-bang your own version.
 From the wiki:

             /*
              * Simultaneously transmit and receive a byte on the SPI.